evidence-dev/evidence/sites/docs/docs/deployment/evidence-cloud.md

 title: Evidence Cloud
 ---

-Evidence Cloud is the easiest way to host an Evidence project.
-It is currently in private beta.

-<button>Join Waitlist</button>

 ## What is Evidence Cloud?

-Evidence Cloud is a hosted version of Evidence.
-It is a way to host your Evidence project without having to worry about hosting and maintaining your own infrastructure.
+Evidence Cloud is a hosted service for Evidence.

+Evidence Cloud is the easiest way to host an Evidence project, without having to worry about maintaining your own infrastructure.

-Features:
-- Custom domains
-- Authentication
+It allows you to:
+- Host your project at `<organisation>.evidence.app`
-- Scheduled refreshes
+- Authenticate users
+- Schedule updates to your data
+- Re-build when you push changes to your project

+## Get Early Access

+Evidence Cloud is currently in private beta.
+To get early access, sign up below.

+<a class="waitlist" href="https://du3tapwtcbi.typeform.com/to/kwp7ZD3q">Join Waitlist</a>